jamieskella/monkeyaisland.github.io/README.md

 ---

+## The Experiment

+**Monkey AIsland** is not merely a nostalgia project.
+It is a repeatable experiment designed to measure the capability of generative AI systems in the domain of game creation, conducted anually (or on a shorter cadence based on significant frontier model updates) against a fixed creative brief, with a maximum of 3 follow-up prompts to correct any glaring issues that were overlooked by the initial generation.

+The premise is straightforward.
+Beginning in March 2026, a generative AI system is given the same brief: produce a complete, playable point-and-click adventure game as a spiritual (and explicitly unofficial) successor to *The Secret of Monkey Island*.
+The game must include original characters, backgrounds, animations, music, script, audibly voice acted dialogue, and a functioning puzzle chain.
+It must be narratively self-aware, breaking the fourth wall to acknowledge and satirise its own AI-generated nature.
+It is called "Monkey AIsland".

+The choice of Monkey Island as the reference point is deliberate.
+A point-and-click adventure is one of the most compositionally demanding game formats to produce.
+It requires competence across every creative discipline simultaneously: visual art (backgrounds, character sprites, animation), narrative design (branching dialogue, world-building, humour), game design (puzzle logic, inventory systems, state management), audio (music composition, adaptive scoring, voice acting), and software engineering (rendering, input handling, scene management).
+Every element must be authored and integrated.
+This makes it an intellectually compelling stress test for a generative system's breadth.

+### Why This Format

+The original Monkey Island took a team of seasoned professionals at one of the most technically advanced studios in the world approximately two years to produce, including design, art, programming, music, and testing.
+It drew on an engine (SCUMM) that had been iterated over four prior titles across three years of institutional learning.
+The game was the output of a deep pipeline of human expertise: Gilbert's design philosophy refined across multiple shipped titles, artists trained in the specific constraints of EGA/VGA pixel art, musicians who understood the limitations of MIDI playback, and programmers who had built cross-platform tooling on Sun workstations before personal computers were powerful enough to do the same.

+Asking a generative AI to produce an equivalent in a single session is, by any reasonable measure, an unfair comparison.
+That is precisely the point.
+The experiment does not ask whether AI can match a team of humans working for two years.
+It asks how close it can get in a fraction of the time, and whether that distance shrinks year over year, generation to generation.

+---

 ## Why Monkey Island Matters

 In October 1990, Lucasfilm Games - an experimental studio funded by George Lucas, working out of Skywalker Ranch - released *The Secret of Monkey Island*.
 It redefined the genre, and redefined what interactive storytelling could be.